hmrc/one-stop-shop-registration-journey-tests/README.md

 The `run_tests.sh` script defaults to using `chrome` in the `local` environment.
 For a complete list of supported param values, see:
 - `src/test/resources/application.conf` for **environment**

-## Selenium Grid

-You will need to run Selenium Grid via the instructions here - https://github.com/hmrc/docker-selenium-grid

 ## ZAP and Accessibility tests